 About Thomas J. Rice, Author and Speaker

-Thomas J. Rice is Co-founder and Chairman of the Board of The Interaction Institute for Social Change (IISC), a non-profit organization founded by Interaction Associates — a consulting and training firm based in Cambridge, MA.
+Thomas J. Rice is Co-founder and former Chairman of the Board of The Interaction Institute for Social Change (IISC), a non-profit organization founded by Interaction Associates — a consulting and training firm based in Cambridge, MA.
 Since its founding in 1992, IISC’s highly successful mission has been “to promote social justice and bring alive our vision of a just and sustainable world.”

 Before joining Interaction Associates in ‘85, Thomas was a Professor of Sociology and Anthropology at Georgetown University and a Research Associate at Harvard University.
 He was also Visiting Professor and Extern Examiner at the National University of Ireland from 1979-1984.